GLIMS-RGI/rgitools/docs/dems.rst

    topographical artefacts.
-2. the acquisition date of the DEM must be as close as possible to the acquisition date of the glacier outline (which is targeted to be around 2000 in RGI V6).
+2. the acquisition date of the DEM must be as close as possible to the acquisition date of the glacier outline (which is targeted to be around 2000 in RGI V7).
 3. preferably, the DEM source should be the same for neighboring glaciers.
-This implies that ideally, the DEM source should be chosen at the region or sub-region level.
+This implies that ideally, a single DEM source should be chosen at the region or sub-region level.

-Currently, we are most confident in SRTM for all latitudes below 60° N and S.
+Currently, we are most confident in SRTM for all latitudes between 60° N and S.
 Almost gap free, the SRTM data aquisition date is also very concordant with the target date of the RGI outlines.